Kingstinct/redux-offline/README.md

   </a>
 </p>

+This fork has undo support through the 'Offline/UNDO' action.
+There is an 'canUndoSelector' which you can use to check whether undo is possible (returns true as long as you have at least 1 item in the outbox that is not already being sent).

 Persistent Redux store for _Reasonaboutable_:tm: Offline-First applications, with first-class support for optimistic UI.
 Use with React, React Native, or as standalone state container for any web app.

 _To get started, take a moment to read through the **[Offline Guide](#offline-guide)** to understand the architecture and tradeoffs behind Redux Offline, and for further context why Offline matters, read [this blog post](https://hackernoon.com/introducing-redux-offline-offline-first-architecture-for-progressive-web-applications-and-react-68c5167ecfe0)_